scalajp/2019.scalamatsuri.org/_candidates_en/HonMarkHunt_1.md

 speaker_experience:
   -
 ---
-We use println() everything without thinking twice about it.
+We use println() for everything without thinking twice about it.
 Have you ever wondered what's happening after it's executed until something is displayed on the console screen?

-In this session, we will trace through this flow until the output by reading the code together.
+In this session, we will trace through this flow through the output by reading the code together.
-Let's travel to the other side of "Hello World!"
+Let's travel to the other side of "Hello World!".